DaffittTech/DaffittTech.NetworkStatus/README.md

 ```

 ### Add NetworkConnection Component To The UI
-To use the component, just add it as an HTML element to the ```.razor``` page.
-My example here allows the component to live near the bottom of it's container in a project that uses bootstrap.
+To include the component, simply insert it as an HTML element within your ```.razor``` page.
+In my example, the component is positioned near the bottom of its container, which uses Bootstrap styling.
+However, you can place the Network Connection component wherever you prefer and use any design method that suits your project.
+This is just one way to position it at the base of a vertical menu drawer.

+#### With Bootstrap
 ```html
 <div class="d-flex flex-column position-absolute bottom-0 px-3 text-center w-100">
     <NetworkConnection Interval="@Interval" Timeout="@NetworkStatusTimeout" />
 </div>
 ```
+#### Without Bootstrap
-If you are not using bootstrap, you may get the same affect with this line.
+If you are not using bootstrap, you may get the same affect doing it this way.

 ```html
 <div style="display: flex; flex-direction: column; position: absolute; bottom: 0; padding: 0 16px; width: 100%">
     <NetworkConnection Interval="@Interval" Timeout="@NetworkStatusTimeout" />
 </div>
 ```
 ### Parameters
 Set the ```Interval``` property (in seconds) above zero to check network status regularly; set it to null to disable automatic checks. *Note:* This setting will repeatedly send checks until the NetworkStatus component is disposed.

-The ```NetworkStatusTimeout``` property sets how long (as a nullable double in seconds) to wait for a response before timing out.
+The ```NetworkStatusTimeout``` property sets how long (as a null-able double in seconds) to wait for a response before timing out.
 Values greater than zero are converted to milliseconds for the timeout.
 If null or zero, a default of 1.0 second applies.

 ## Code Section Example